Part of

 Have a look below at the children 'expressing' their personality and emotions through their choice of colour, shape, image, media...

-Year 6: Henri Rousseau Hans Holbein L.S.
-Lowry
+Year 6: Henri Rousseau Propaganda Islamic Art

 Family Activities